-Welcome, students interested in ANSC 221Y (formerly ANSC 221P), Introductory Animal Nutrition.
-This course is being offered at Purdue University.
-A url with the course syllabus is http://www.ansc.purdue.edu/courses/Animal_Nutrition_Online. htm .
-The course is asynchronous and self-paced; you proceed at your own pace and can work quickly, or we generally allow up to one year to finish (for more, see below).
+Welcome, students interested in ANSC 22100, Principles of Animal Nutrition (previously called ANSC 221P and ANSC 221Y).
+This course is being offered online from Purdue University.
+A URL with the course syllabus (may not be current) is http://www.ansc.purdue.edu/courses/Animal_Nutrition_Online.htm .
+The course is asynchronous and self-paced; you proceed at your own pace and can work quickly, or we generally allow extra time to finish (for more, see below).
 Registration is continuous, but for when the official registration will apply (Spring, Summer, Fall) contact us.

-You should become familiar with the way WebCT-Vista operates and the tools it has, including its internal email.
-I expect an email message at least weekly from each student, to monitor progress, even if you have done no further study for the week.
+You should become familiar with the way Blackboard operates and the tools it has.
+You should communicate frequently with your instructor.
 I expect you to monitor the bulletin board there for discussions and announcements of current issues.
 I want this to be a meaningful and pleasurable learning experience, and I want you to help me to make that happen.

 If you have questions or difficulties, let me know.
-My email (outside of Vista) is dforsyth@purdue.edu, and my phone number is 765-494-4841.
+My email (outside of Blackboard) is dforsyth@purdue.edu, and my phone number is 765-494-4841.

 Welcome aboard,